How a workflow is structured

 Connect your output documents

 Upload your Word or PDF templates and tag them with the variable names from your questionnaire.
 For Word documents, you insert variable tags directly in the document using Gavel’s Word Add-in.
 For fillable PDFs, you map fields in Gavel’s PDF Tagger.
-You can add conditional clauses, calculations, and loops to control exactly how the answers appear in the finished document.
+You can add conditional clauses, calculations, and repeating-item loops to control exactly how the answers appear in the finished document.

 Common use cases

-Gavel workflows are flexible enough to serve very different purposes depending on how you configure sharing and access.| Use case | Description |
+Gavel workflows are flexible enough to serve very different purposes depending on how you configure sharing and access.What you can build

 Legal professionals use Gavel for a wide range of document types: estate planning documents, business formation packages, lease agreements, demand letters, client intake forms, compliance checklists, and more.
 Because Gavel works with standard Word and PDF templates, any document you currently draft manually can become an automated workflow.Quickstart guide